Hakuba Norikura

 Pros

-- There is barely anyone at Norikura ski resort so beginners can learn in peace and powder hounds will have little competition for the powder.
+- There is barely anyone on-piste at Norikura ski resort so beginners can learn in peace.

-- The northern end of Hakuba Valley tends to score a little more snow than the southern Hakuba ski resorts.
+- The northern end of Hakuba Valley tends to score more snow than the southern Hakuba ski resorts.

 - The inflated prices of mainstream Hakuba haven’t reached Norikura.